Best softball bats are what you need to win your softball game this year.

 Xeno Plus has a standard 7/8 inch handle which comes with a synthetic grip for solid grasp during hitting.
 The bat needs absolutely no breaking in and is ready for powerful hitting from the very first swing.
 It has a weight drop ratio of -10 and is eligible for use in USSSA, ASA, ISF, ISA and NSA.

-Things to look when choose a softball bats
+Things to look when choose best softball bats

 When choosing the right barrel size, you need to consider the leagues in which the bat will be used.
 For most softball league matches such as USSSA, ISA, NSA, ISF and ASA, the barrel size requirements require that the diameter of the barrel must not exceed 2″ inches.